oliversabler/symlang/README.md

 # Symlang
 This is a tiny programming language called The Symbol Language (Symlang for short).

-Disclaimer: Programming in this language will be tedious, and slow.
+Disclaimer: Programming in this language will be tedious, and slow to type in (a lot of copy paste).

-This is obviously a work in progress but to give you a taste of what to expect in the future, I present to you recursive implementation of the Fibonacci sequence in Symlang below.
+I present to you recursive implementation of the Fibonacci sequence in Symlang below.
 ```
 ƒ fib(n) {